 Symptoms often include a vague feeling of illness (malaise), poor appetite, and fatigue.
 Sometimes affected people also have a low-grade fever and some upper abdominal discomfort.
 Jaundice is rare.

-Often, the first specific symptoms are those of chronic liver disease and cirrhosis may eventually develop.
+Often, the first specific symptoms are those of chronic liver disease or cirrhosis.
 They can include an enlarged spleen, small spiderlike blood vessels visible in the skin (called spider angiomas), redness of the palms, and accumulation of fluid within the abdomen (ascites—see Ascites).
-Liver malfunction may lead to deterioration of brain function (hepatic encephalopathy—see Hepatic Encephalopathy) and a tendency to bleed (coagulopathy).
+Liver malfunction may lead to deterioration of brain function, called hepatic (portosystemic) encephalopathy (see Hepatic Encephalopathy) and a tendency to bleed (coagulopathy).
 Brain function deteriorates because toxic substances build up in the blood and reach the brain.
 The liver normally removes them from the blood, breaks them down, then excretes them as harmless by-products into the bile or blood (see Functions of the Liver).
 The damaged liver is less able to remove them.

 Autoimmune hepatitis may cause other symptoms that can involve virtually any body system, especially in young women.
 Such symptoms include acne, cessation of menstrual periods, joint pain, scarring of the lungs, inflammation of the thyroid gland and kidneys, and anemia.

 In many people, chronic hepatitis does not progress for years.
 In others, it gradually worsens.
 The outlook depends partly on which virus is the cause: